A Competitive Analysis

 Once you have a name that sticks, your slogan tells people the why: Why they should do business with you.
 Why they should buy your product.
 Why they should CARE.

-Remember though that Branding is NOT creating a logo.
+Remember though that Branding is NOT just a logo.
 That is why it is way down at step five in our process.
-A great brand almost doesn’t need a logo.
-If your Value Proposition is awesome everything else is just icing on the cake.
+The definition of branding is the promise you make to your customer.
+A logo is your stamp of approval.

 The look of your brand: colors, font, photo style, illustration style, etc…